Sheldon-Lloyd/Cyber.Beast/comic/cc/readme.md

 Max no longer wants to kill Kyshumu he instead wants to sever the bind he learns Bursun has on Kyshumu

+By taking over the CSD of Max so that Minia can become his cybervator she inadvertnly allowed Xenos to recruit him on to the Cyvolters.
+He is a key cog that the Cyvolters need as they need him to use yaharia's cyber.beast or he has yaharia's cyber.beast. or he was the one that created the software allow humans to synergize with cyber.beast a device he created for his father maybe when he was 5 a device his father ultimatly used to save him

+### Alternative

+Minia was Kassiea's last experiment who escaped running into the house of Max at the time.
+In the future she again takes refge at his house and assumes he remebers her after he recgonizes her despite her Airiona disguise.
+She takes Max's CSD plants maybe plants a virus along with changes his primary cyber.fighter to her instead of Xenos She soon learns that he does not remember her after she brings up the past